1i8/TrickOrTreat/README.md

 # TrickOrTreat
-A new Discord token stealer/worm that can spread itself.
+A Discord token stealer/worm that can spread a message to all friends.
+Also has many features like Run On Startup, Fake Error, and etc.

 <p align="center">
 <img src="https://img.shields.io/github/languages/top/extatent/TrickOrTreat?style=flat-square" </a>